-Visited Breac Macdui nam Beann, the Collie pictured in my About section.
+Visited Breac Macdui nam Beann, the Collie pictured in my Welcome section.
 I'm his 'uncle' so to speak, and we play wild games together with a chew bone.
 The fascinating thing is that not only does he park his natural instinct to attack anyone trying to steal his bone but he also recognises a game and sets his own rules.
 When he wins the bone, he trots off to his basket to score a goal.
 Having done that, he returns with the bone and drops it in front of me ready for the next kick-off.
 His big problem is that he can't count how many goals he has scored; so I always win.
 Don't tell me that animals don't have similar emotions to humans; we are just more complex.

 Working dogs are so keen to be involved.
 I love them.
 My first dog was forty kilos of Alsatian called Parahandy.
 Standing on his hind legs, he could put his paws on my shoulders and look me straight in the eye.
 We played ferocious games together and he would really crank up the growls, terrifying if you didn't know he was playing.
 It was Parahandy who taught me to speak Doggerel - I have his whole vocabulary.
 I acquired him to provide security for Kate and the boys when I was away at sea.
 One night when there was water hammer in the pipes, he was so scared that he sprinted upstairs and jumped on to Kate's bed for protection.
 But be in no doubt, he would have attacked any intruder coming into the house.